Not only is Bali home to some of the world's top scuba diving, it's also one of the best places to learn to dive in Indonesia.

 - Highlights: Thriving coral reefs, short boat rides, muck and macro

 Amed refers to a series of small bays and villages along Bali’s northeastern coastline.This diving area is sheltered from the strong currents of the Lombok Strait, making it an ideal destination for new divers.
 And, it’s home to some of the island’s prettiest coral reefs and an easy-to-explore shipwreck.

-This gateway to the north is becoming more and more popular thanks to easy access, just two and a half hours from the airport.
+This gateway to the north is becoming more and more popular thanks to its easily accessible location, just two and a half hours from the airport.
 Amed is also a great place to take in other activities on your trip like freediving and yoga.
-Plus, it’s a great jumping off point for other diving areas like Tulamben.
+Plus, it’s a superb jumping off point for other diving areas like Tulamben.

 If you already have some experience or came to Bali to earn a more advanced certification, consider exploring some of the offshore islands.
-These dive sites aren't the best suited to beginners but instead make for a great place to hone your scuba skills.
+These dive sites aren't the best for absolute beginners, but make for a great place to hone your scuba skills.

-These islands are easy to visit as a day trip from Sanur.
-But, you'll likely want to stick around for longer.
-If you're up for an adventure, opt for an all-inclusive multiple-day expedition around the islands.
+While these islands are easy to visit as a day trip from Sanur, you'll likely want to stick around for longer.
+If you're up for an adventure, opt for an all-inclusive multiple-day expedition.

-Keep in mind that this region's diving conditions range from challenging to extreme, with powerful and unpredictable currents.
+Keep in mind that the diving conditions here range from challenging to extreme, with powerful and unpredictable currents.
 This is the perfect place to get certified as an advanced diver, and get some experience under your weightbelt!

 - Type of dive: Sloping reef and rock, wall

 - Conditions: Challenging with strong currents, and good visibility

 - Highlights: Manta rays, mola mola, drift diving